zopagaduanjr/dcc/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Adding Cesium with Angular

+Since angular is using a module bundler webpack, adding Cesium requires a little bit more of configuration.

+install cesium `npm i cesium`

+install a custom webpack `npm i @angular-builders/custom-webpack@15.0.0`

+in file `angular.json`, update builders to use custom webpack.
+Reference `extra-webpack.config.js` file into `customWebpackConfig`.
+Lastly reference cesium assets and styles.

+supply `CESIUM_BASE_URL` with the asset directory in `main.ts` file

+you should now have the cesium rendering